We offer English language family homestays with the chance to explore Scotland, for children aged 10 to 18.

 - children are encouraged to read a book during their stay.

 When you book your child’s English family homestay, please let us know which trips and activities your child would prefer.
 We aim to provide at least one trip or activity every day.

-Every two-week family homestay includes a full day in Highland Perthshire.
-Under an hour from where we live, this is one of the most beautiful parts of Scotland, and a great introduction to the Scottish Highlands.
+Every two-week family homestay includes a full day in the Scottish Highlands.
+This is one of the most beautiful parts of Scotland.
 Hills, lochs (lakes), rivers, moorland.
 Enjoy the famous Birks Walk (great waterfalls).
 There’s the chance to swim in a river or lake, or for an extra charge to take part in a whitewater rafting trip.

-Other possible trips and activities will be chosen based on children’s preferences and the weather, and can include:
+Other possible trips and activities will be chosen based on children’s preferences, and can include:

 - A Highland Games (dates dependent, but once seen never forgotten)